awsdocs/amazon-workspaces-administration-guide/doc_source/group_policy.md

 ### Install the Group Policy Administrative Template for PCoIP \(32\-Bit\)<a name="gp_install_template_pcoip_32_bit"></a>

-To use the Group Policy settings that are specific to Amazon WorkSpaces when using the PCoIP protocol with the 32\-bit PCoIP agent, you must install the Group Policy administrative template for PCoIP\.
+To use the Group Policy settings that are specific to Workspaces when using the PCoIP protocol with the 32\-bit PCoIP agent, you must install the Group Policy administrative template for PCoIP\.
 Perform the following procedure on a directory administration WorkSpace or Amazon EC2 instance that is joined to your directory\.

 For more information about working with \.adm files, see [ Recommendations for managing Group Policy administrative template \(\.adm\) files](https://docs.microsoft.com/troubleshoot/windows-server/group-policy/manage-group-policy-adm-file) in the Microsoft documentation\.